consulo/consulo-dev.github.io/docs/reference_guide/settings_guide.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-_Settings_ persistently store states that control the behavior and appearance of IntelliJ Platform-based IDEs.
+_Settings_ persistently store states that control the behavior and appearance of Consulo-based IDEs.
 On this page, the term "Settings" means the same as "Preferences" on some platforms.

-Plugins can create and store Settings to capture their configuration in a way that uses the IntelliJ Platform [Persistence Model](/basics/persisting_state_of_components.md).
+Plugins can create and store Settings to capture their configuration in a way that uses the Consulo [Persistence Model](/basics/persisting_state_of_components.md).
 The User Interface (UI) for these custom Settings can be added to the [IDE Settings dialog](https://www.jetbrains.com/help/idea/settings-preferences-dialog.html).

 Settings can [affect different levels](https://www.jetbrains.com/help/idea/configuring-project-and-ide-settings.html) of scope.